Fangoling/bachelor-thesis/content/proposal/schedule.typ

 The following milestones will guide the implementation process to achieve the outlined objectives.
-The Bachelor's thesis starts on X and will be completed on X.
+The Bachelor's thesis starts on 01.12.2025 and will be completed on 01.04.2026.
 To ensure a structured and timely completion of the project, the following schedule is planned:

 #strong("Milestone 1.
 Intelligently process command output.
-[Week 1-3, 3 Weeks]")
+[Week 1-3, 3 Weeks] (Objective 4.1)")

   A student can see a concise summary of each terminal command output under the raw output with a clear visual distinction.
 The deliverables include:
   - Implement a Theia Terminal Summary Extension to process command outputs.
   - Add a component to display summaries beneath raw outputs.
   - Implement an AI agent and an AI prompt template to summarize command output.

 #strong("Milestone 2.
 Error remediation.
-[Week 4-6, 3 Weeks]")
+[Week 4-6, 3 Weeks] (Objective 4.2)")

   A student can get an error summary in the form of structured error items in the case of an error output.
 The deliverables include:
   - Extend the AI agent and prompt template of Milestone 1 to identify errors and generate structured error items.
   - Display the output of the error summary within the summary component of the Terminal Summary Extension.
-  - Implement action to open related file in an editor window.
+  - Implement an action to open related file in an editor window.

 #strong("Milestone 3.
 Allow changing abstraction and assistance levels.
-[Week 7-8, 2 Weeks]")
+[Week 7-8, 2 Weeks] (Objective 4.4)")

   A developer will be able to choose between different abstraction and assistance levels.
 The system will support multiple prompt templates for error remediation.
 The deliverables include:
   - Extend Theia's settings with a setting to switch between two modes of abstraction and assistance.